 To start the remote computer with R-Studio Agent Emergency,

-Insert the R-Studio Agent Emergency Startup CD/DVD disc, a floppy disk, or a USB drive, and start the computer.
+1. Connect the R-Studio Agent Emergency Startup USB drive, and start the computer.

 Then the program will start querying the network DHCP server for an IP address.
 If it acquires the address, it shows it on the screen.